2

 1

 • Thanks, Stuart.
 It's not the intention to work around a limitation that drove me and could also drive others following the same path of willing to share valuable addition to what was just posted.
 Also what you say is all valid, but does not answer the question of whether we should follow the letter or the spirit of the rules.
 Whether we should punish the eagerness to share or the eagerness to spam.
-May 19, 2011 at 18:25
+Commented May 19, 2011 at 18:25

 3